jeubanks/sck/README.md

 - All configuration settings are integrated into Kirby's `config.php` file, making them easy to find and build upon if you want to extend the plugin's functionality

 You can read about all of Stripe Checkout's features over at [Stripe's Checkout documentation](https://stripe.com/docs/checkout).

-You can see a live demo of SCK with a Stripe Checkout form over at Workflow Directory [jordanmerrick.com](https://workflow.directory).

 ## Requirements